a23956491z/all_notes/OS & Architeture/OS-HW5.md

 | $P_3$ |    10     |    65    |

 CPU-bound process use more CPU resources.
-But if it use more CPU resources it would get lower priority(higher priorty number), resulting to **lower the relative priority** of a CPU-bound process.
+But if it use more CPU resources it would get lower priority(higher priorty number), resulting to *lower the relative priority of a CPU-bound process*.

 ## Problem 5.22
 ![](https://i.imgur.com/6d7545h.png)